No new migrant deal between EU and Turkey

 "Nato will continue to support Turkey with a range of different measures.
 This includes defensive missile systems, helping to protect Turkey against threats from Syria.
 We also support Turkey with air and naval presence," Stoltenberg said, referring to previously agreed assistance.

-Erdoğan, earlier on Friday, had said he would stop migrants using the sea-crossing to Greece for safety reasons, raising hope he was preparing to back down.
+Erdoğan, earlier on Friday, had said he would stop migrants crossing the sea to Greece for safety reasons, raising hope he was preparing to back down.

 He also agreed a new Syria ceasefire with Russia, raising hope that more refugees would not be pushed from Syria to Turkey.

-But the snap EU and Nato summits did nothing to ease tensions on the Greek land border, where Greek police have been fighting back tens of thousands of migrants using rubber bullets, tear gas, and water cannon for the past week.
+But the snap EU and Nato summits did nothing to ease tensions on the Greek land border, where Greek police have been fighting tens of thousands of migrants using rubber bullets, tear gas, and water cannon for the past week.

 Erdoğan's comment on Greece at the Nato meeting also met with an angry Greek reaction.